 Delhi Elections 2020: Cong's Alka Lamba loses cool, tries to slap AAP worker at polling booth

-New Delhi, Feb 08: A scuffle broke out between AAP and Congress workers near Majnu ka Teela after Congress candidate Alka Lamba tried to slap an AAP worker, allegedly for passing some comments on her son.
+New Delhi, Feb 08: A scuffle broke out between AAP and Congress workers near Majnu ka Teela after Congress candidate Alka Lamba tried to slap an AAP worker, allegedly for objectional language against her.

+The video shows Lamba arguing with the AAP worker.
+She can be then seen trying to slap the man, but misses.
+Lamba alleged that the man used "very foul" and objectional language against her.

+Speaking about the viral video, Alka Lamba said that an the man in question had used abusive language with her.

 Responding to the incident, AAP's Sanjay Singh said that the Election Commission should "investigate" the incident.